 The Corporate Governance Committee consists of five Directors and is chaired by Barbara Munroe.
 All members are independent Directors.
 The Board ensures that governance expertise resides in the Corporate Governance Committee.
 Such expertise is gained through previous senior executive and leadership experience and/or extensive legal or directorship experience.
-The Committee's primary purpose is to assist the Board in fulfilling its oversight responsibilities for the Corporation's governance practices, including Board and Committee succession, ethics policies, Shareholder relations activities and public policy considerations, among others.
-The Committee also has responsibility for risk management, including quarterly review of enterprise risk management and cybersecurity/technological risks.
-Additional information on our enterprise risk management practices can be found on page 23.
+The Committee's primary purpose is to assist the Board in fulfilling its oversight responsibilities for the Corporation's governance practices, including Board and Committee succession, ethics policies, and Shareholder relations activities, among others.
+The Committee also has responsibility for risk management framework and processes, including enterprise risk management, cybersecurity and technological risks.
+Additional information on our enterprise risk management practices can be found on page 24.